jpvosloo/JPVPersonalWebsite/_posts/2018-07-04-How to highlight unicode characters in Notepad++.md

+---
+title:  "How to highlight unicode characters in Notepad++"
+permalink: /blog/IT/howtohighlightunicodecharactersinnotepad
+---

 I have text with unicode characters and I want to highlight those characters in Notepad++
 1. Open notepad++ with a blank document.
 1. Encoding>Encode in ASCII